kennydop/StockMaster/README.md

-Change `user` and `password` in src/main/java/com/stockmaster/DBConnection.java with your `MySQL` username and password espectively.
+Change `user` and `password` in src/main/java/com/stockmaster/DBConnection.java with your `MySQL` username and password respectively.